 When a home loan is transferred from one bank to another, an assignment of mortgage (or assignment of deed of trust) is usually recorded in the land records.

 During the foreclosure crisis, attorneys representing homeowners were sometimes successful in delaying or derailing foreclosures on the grounds that “standing” (the right to foreclose) had not been satisfactorily established due to gaps in the chain of endorsements or assignments.

 Homeowners sometimes think that in order to have standing, the foreclosing bank must produce the note and an assignment showing that the loan was transferred to that bank.
 But when a promissory note transfers from one party to another, many courts have decided that the mortgage or deed of trust that secures the loan automatically follows the note.
-This means that the foreclosing party doesn’t have to provide an assignment to foreclose.
+In this kind of situation, the foreclosing party doesn’t have to provide an assignment to foreclose.
 Often, so long as the foreclosing party has the right to enforce the note, it has standing to foreclose.
-(Certain states, though, do require a valid assignment before a foreclosure may proceed.
+However, some states—like Michigan for example—do require a valid assignment before a foreclosure may proceed.
 (Mich.
 Comp.
 Laws § 600.3204).